SpaiR/ss13-gitwebhook-handler/README.md

 To store images handler use self hosted image sharing service [PictShare](https://github.com/chrisiaut/pictshare) with `upload_code` check.
 Current configured endpoint is `img.taucetistation.org`.
 It can't be changed without app recompiling.

+### Image Compression Util

+During generating of Interactive Diff Map a lot of map images could be created.
+To optimize their storage space, [pngquant](https://pngquant.org/) tool is used to compress them.
+On `Windows` you should put `pngquant.exe` in the root of application (place where log/config files generated), on `*nix` systems tool should be available by path `/usr/bin/pngquant`.

 ## How To Work With...